Shaun Tomson: Surfing and the Free Ride generation

 In 1975, Tomson was an integral part of the "Free Ride" generation.
-Along with Australians Wayne Bartholomew, Mark Richards, Ian Cairns, Peter Townend, and Mark Warren, they rode the infamous waves along Oahu's legendary North Shore with a style, aggression, and raw courage unseen prior to their arrival.
+Along with Australians Wayne Bartholomew, Mark Richards, Ian Cairns, Peter Townend, and Mark Warren, they rode waves along Oahu's legendary North Shore.
 Collectively, these surfers changed the face of surfing and were the first to really apply themselves as serious professional surfers.
-With his good looks, eloquence, and undeniable athleticism, Tomson served by default as the face and voice of this movement and he is still viewed as the prototype blueprint for today's pro surfer, with legions of fans throughout the world.
-Tomson won the highly coveted International Professional Surfers World Championship in 1977.
+Tomson won the International Professional Surfers World Championship in 1977.

-On a performance level, Tomson completely changed the way the tube section of the wave was ridden, using a unique style of pumping and weaving through and around collapsing sections of the barrel.
-Even today, his electrifying performances at Off the Wall and Backdoor Pipeline stand the test of time.
-A memorable quote of his from the period was, "Time is expanded inside the tube."
-A very underrated aspect of Tomson's inventiveness was his in the tube punch throughs where he escaped unscathed from hideous closeout sections over a shallow reef.
+On a performance level, Tomson changed the way the tube section of the wave was ridden, using a style of pumping and weaving through and around collapsing sections of the barrel.
+A quote of his from the period was, "Time is expanded inside the tube."
+An aspect of Tomson's inventiveness was his in the tube punch throughs where he escaped unscathed from hideous closeout sections over a shallow reef.

-Accolades
+Accolades and honours

 In 2014 Tomson was inducted into the Southern California Jewish Sports Hall of Fame.
 He has also been inducted into the Huntington Beach Surfing Walk of Fame (1997), the International Jewish Sports Hall of Fame (1998), the South African Sports Hall of Fame (1977), and received the SIMA Environmentalist of the Year Award (2002) and the Surfrider Lifetime Achievement Award (2009).

+In 2024, at the South African Jewish Board of Deputies' 120th anniversary gala dinner, he was honoured among 100 remarkable Jewish South Africans who have contributed to South Africa.
+The ceremony included speeches from Chief Rabbi Ephraim Mirvis, and Tomson was honoured among other sports figures such as Jody Scheckter, Ali Bacher and Joel Stransky.